April 30, 2005

 April 17, 2005

 Now that the dissertation is almost done, I realize that a lot of it focuses on the experience of crisis and its relationship to the otherwise mundane processes of everyday life through which values are erected and solidified.
 My first chapter, for example looks at the DeCSS protests, examining how they allow for a moment of acute reflexivity in which incipient norms are solidified.
 Crisis is a moment in which certain cultural trends are sealed, a done deal, well at least until another crisis hits.
-Now I am on my last full chapter, which examines three ethical moments/forms of labor that unfold on the Debian project—conflict-free ethical socialization, the ethical work that follows from legal pedagogy, and the the most precarious moment of them all: crisis.
+Now I am on my last full chapter, which examines three ethical moments/forms of labor that unfold on the Debian project

 I don’t consider myself overly interested in the politics, gender, and ethics of blogging but I do keep my eyes and ears perked for interesting happenings.
 Since I am going to be in CA this summer for a values in design workshop, I decided to register for the Blogher conference being held in San Jose July 30th.
 One aspect that I immediately liked about the conference is that there are very reasonable student rates…